KieMerr17/PP5-Driver-Awareness-Detector/README.md

 7. As a User, I want a straightforward option to download a detailed report of the model predictions for record-keeping and further analysis.

+## Business Requirements Rationale and Mapping

+### Business Requirement 1: Visual Assessment of Driver Awareness
+The system will conduct image analysis to visually distinguish between drivers who are alert and those who are not.
+The focus of this analysis will be on evaluating the 'openness' of the drivers' eyes to identify potential indicators of tiredness.

+- **User Story 1:** As a User, I want to view average images and image variances for 'eyes open' and 'eyes closed' to easily see the differences between the two states.
+- **User Story 2:** As a User, I want to see a collection of images from each category to gain an understanding of the standard features within each image classification.

+These user stories have been addressed through the following:
+1. The Data Visualization page in the Streamlit dashboard web tool provides a user-friendly display.
+2. This page allows users to view a montage of each category, composed of random images from each.
+3. Within the Data Visualization page, users can observe both Average Variability and the difference between the two categories.

+### Business Requirement 2: Accurate Prediction of Driver Awareness
+The model will be designed as a binary classifier, employing machine learning algorithms and computer vision techniques to precisely predict whether a given driver is starting to show signs of tiredness based on their eye state.

+- **User Story 3:** As a User, I want a machine learning tool that analyzes images and provides predictions on the state of the eyes, enabling quick and reliable assessments.
+- **User Story 4:** As a User, I want to view the prediction probability associated with each analysis to see the model's accuracy.
+- **User Story 5:** As a User, I want a machine learning tool to deliver a minimum accuracy of 90%, ensuring a reliable basis for decision-making and giving confidence in the model's capabilities.
+- **User Story 6:** As a User, I want the ability to upload multiple images in one session.

+These user stories are addressed through the following implementation:
+1. The Awareness Detector page allows users to upload single or multiple images at a time.
+2. It displays the prediction beneath the uploaded image, and a graph shows the percentage probability for an accurate prediction.
+3. The Model Performance page presents a table showing the Accuracy and Loss of the model.

+### Business Requirement 3: Generation of Downloadable Reports
+Following the analysis of a driver's eye, the system will generate detailed prediction reports for each examination.
+These reports will contain information such as the date and time of the examination, the outcome of the prediction, 'Eyes Open' or 'Eyes Closed' and a percentage scale for this prediction.
+Users will be able to download these reports for reference and further analysis.

+- **User Story 7:** As a User, I want a straightforward option to download a detailed report of the model predictions for record-keeping and further analysis.

+This user story is addressed through the implementation of the system generating detailed reports for each examination, which users can download for reference and further analysis.

+1. The Awareness Detector page allows users to download the full report of the predictions for any and all of the images they upload to the detector tool.